Spring Flowering Shrubs F - P

 Mahonia aquifolium, Oregon hollygrape, Zones 5-8.
 Native to the northwestern U.S., the Oregon hollygrape (or grapeholly) has leaves that look like holly and blue-black berries that look like grapes.
 Bright yellow flowers appear later than its Chinese cousin, Mahonia bealei.

 Nandina domestica, nandina or heavenly bamboo, Zones 6-9.
-This shrub is appreciated more for the pendulous clusters of red berries in the fall and winter that for the flowers, but the airy white flower clusters foretell the show to come.
+This shrub is appreciated more for the pendulous clusters of red berries in the fall and winter that for the flowers, but the airy white flower clusters foretell the show to come, and the leaves turn brilliant red in the autumnHowever, it is invasive in some areas, particularly in the southeastern U.S., and new sterile cultivars have been developed with a focus on the foliage.

 Neviusia alabamensis, Alabama snow wreath, Zones 4-8.
 Snow wreath is a charming, little-known native spring-flowering shrub that is worth seeking out.
 Fuzzy white flowers (actually the stamens) that remind me of ageratum adorn the shrub in April to May.
 Nice in a shrub border, it grows to about 3’ x 6’.